Sarah Schmelzel: Professional career

 Schmelzel turned professional after graduating and joined the 2017 Symetra Tour.
 In her second season, she recorded seven top-10 finishes, including four top-five results in her last five events to finish 13th on the Epson Tour money list.
 She finished third at the inaugural LPGA Q-Series to earn her LPGA Tour card for the 2019 season.

 In 2021, Schmelzel finished tied 17th at the Bank of Hope LPGA Match-Play, after her opponent Carlota Ciganda was assessed a slow-play penalty.
 Ciganda and Schmelzel came to the 18th hole tied, but as the slow-play penalty in match play is loss of hole, Schmelzel was awarded the hole, and won the match 1-up.

 In 2022, Schmelzel made six birdies in her final seven holes to jump up the leaderboard into solo third at the LPGA Drive On Championship, her career-best finish on the LPGA Tour so far.

+On March 10, 2024, she had her best finish, second-place at the Blue Bay LPGA tournament, with a 273 (−15) to first-time LPGA winner Bailey Tardy who shot a new tournament record 269 (−19).
+Schmelzel earned $208,128 to the winner's $330,000.

+In September 2025, Schmelzel had an unofficial shared LPGA Tour win with Minami Katsu at the Walmart NW Arkansas Championship when the tournament was shortened to only 18 holes due to heavy rainfall causing the course to be unplayable.
+Schmelzel and Katsu shot 8-under 63 during the tournament's only round.